 Maybe it had everything to do with that.

-Anyway, so after being teed up by uh Jake Tapper, Bennett tried to read into the secret message the first lady's trying to send with her dress.
+Anyway, so after being teed up by Jake Tapper, Bennett tried to read into the secret message the first lady's trying to send with her dress.

 You know, she's wearing a cream-colored suit there, which I find interesting.

-Remember last year the female Democratic senators all wore white, she recalled while claiming it was to protest Donald Trump.
+Remember, last year, the female Democratic senators all wore white, she recalled, while claiming it was to protest Donald Trump.

 Listen, it could be a total coincidence, but I find a lot of the stuff that she does these days to look at it twice.